CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 ### ACTIONS AND CARD PLAY

 The various activities that you and your opponent can perform during play are called actions.
-Typical actions include playing a card, tapping a card, revealing a card, etc. The following general guidelines apply to resolving actions; more detailed guidelines can be found on pages 39-41.[^playeringanddrawingcards]
+Typical actions include playing a card, tapping a card, revealing a card, etc. The following general guidelines apply to resolving actions; more detailed guidelines can be found on [pages 39-41](rules-archive/the-wizards-limited#10--playing-and-drawing-cards-1).[^playinganddrawingcards]

  - You must give your opponent a chance to respond to every action, and vice versa.
 If you perform an action and move on to another action without giving your opponent a chance to respond, you must "backup" if he indicates that he wants to respond.
 A series of declared actions made in respond to one another is called a chain of effects.
 You always have the option of declaring the first action in a chain of effects during your turn.
 The actions in a chain of effects are resolved one at a time from last declared to first declared (i.e., the last declared action is resolved first, then the second to the last, etc.).
  - If the play of a card requires other actions (e.g., corruption checks), the actions are resolved in the order in which they appear on the card.
- - A required or declared dice roll is a[^typo] action and can be the target of another action or effect declared later in the same chain of effects.
+ - A required or declared dice roll is a action and can be the target of another action or effect declared later in the same chain of effects.
  - When the effects of a dice roll require further actions (e.g., a roll for a strike requires a body check), those actions become the first actions (any further rolls come first) in the next chain of effects after the roll.

 ### HAZARD CARDS